 Will this enhance my performance in other sports?

 Absolutely.
 These methods, only recently becoming more and more mainstream, have been practiced by pro athletes, dancers, celebrities, and physical therapists for years.
 Pilates and Gyrotonic strengthen your core, improves your flexibility, balance, and uniformly develops strength and coordination throughout the entire body.

 Can Gyrotonic and Pilates replace strength/weight training and cardio?

 It is entirely up to you.
 Gyrotonic and Pilates are musculo-skeletal conditioning and strength training.
-Both Pilates and Gyrotonic are resistance based exercise methods that create strength without bulk, a lean and sleek result not found from lifting weights.
+Both Pilates and Gyrotonic are resistance based exercise methods that create strength and improve flexibility.
 There is also a cardiovascular component to these methods, especially at the more advanced level.
 For cardiovascular health, once you have gained familiarity with the chosen method, you will be able to move through those exercises with continual fluidity thus providing you with an aerobic workout.
-However, if you are looking at achieving different fitness goals through good functional strength/weight and cardio training, i.e. increasing speed, power and strength for your athletic endeavor, then complement your weight training with Gyrotonic/Pilate will help you get faster and all rounded results.
+However, if you are looking at achieving different fitness goals through good functional strength/weight and cardio training, i.e. increasing speed, power and strength for your athletic endeavor, then complement your weight training with Gyrotonic/Pilate will help you get optimal result.
 You can also incorporate our program into your regular routine (walking, running, aerobics, aqua fitness etc.)

 How can Gyrotonic and Pilates be different than weight training or other resistance exercise?